 The miniature train was the creation of Forest Park amusement rides concessionaire Bill Hames (1885-1960).
 The train, which traveled a five-mile route, replaced a train that had traveled a quarter-mile route at the amusements area.
 For a brief time The Guinness Book of Records declared the second train to be the biggest of the little—the longest miniature train in the world.

-Hames was a lifelong showman, having acquired his first carousel—its wooden horses were turned by a steam engine—before World War I. About 1920 city parks superintendent George C. Clarke had asked Hames to take over the Forest Park concessions.
+Hames was a lifelong showman, having acquired his first carousel—its wooden horses were turned by a steam engine—before World War I. In the 1920s city parks superintendent George C. Clarke had hired Hames to take over the Forest Park concessions.
 Later, while Hames managed the original train and the other concessions at Forest Park, he also operated a traveling carnival with rides, traveling a circuit of Texas towns in forty trucks.
 When he was not on the road, Hames was very involved in his miniature train, sometimes manning a ticket booth at one of the depots in the park, sometimes driving the train himself.

 In fact, the miniature railroad’s original passenger cars were named for members of Hames’s family.
 (Western swing footnote: The “Mary Helen Special” car was named for Hames’s daughter, who was married to Milton Brown, Brown pianist Fred “Papa” Calhoun, and Bob Wills.)